VarunGaneshan/Learn_Cocotb/README.md

 # Learning Journey

-cocotb is a coroutine-based co-simulation library for writing HDL test benches in Python.
+- cocotb is a coroutine-based co-simulation library for writing HDL test benches in Python.
 All you need is Python, gnu make and a hdl simulator.

+- A coroutine is a special type of function that can pause its execution (using await) and resume later.
+It allows for asynchronous programming, meaning the program can perform non-blocking waits and handle other tasks in the meantime, making it more efficient.

+- In Cocotb, coroutines are used to simulate hardware behavior over time.
+Hardware tests typically involve waiting for certain signals or clocks, and coroutines allow the test to wait for these events in an efficient way without blocking the entire program.

 - Hello world - OR Gate
 - Interfaces